Maryland Debt Collection

 Taxes and federal program debts.
 Federal and state tax levies, and collections for certain federal program debts, follow their own statutory procedures and limits rather than the Commercial Law section 15-601.1 formula.
 They can attach independently of a private creditor’s writ and frequently sit ahead of it in line.

 Multiple commercial writs.
-Among ordinary garnishments, Maryland honors the order of service: the earlier-served writ is generally worked to satisfaction before a later-served one takes effect.
-For a creditor weighing whether to spend the time and cost of a writ, that ordering is decisive, because a paycheck already carrying a senior support order and a first-in-line commercial garnishment may have little or no attachable margin left.
-Knowing the debtor’s real employer is what lets you check the priority picture before you file, rather than after.
+Among ordinary garnishments Maryland is strictly first-served, with no pro-rating: the earlier writ is worked to satisfaction and the next lien takes effect only when it is paid.
+For a creditor weighing the cost of a writ that is decisive, because a paycheck already carrying a senior support order and a first-in-line commercial garnishment may have no attachable margin at all.
+The garnishee’s answer discloses the prior garnishments, so the priority picture is knowable — but only once you have identified the right garnishee to serve.

 Why Maryland Garnishments Stall Before They Start